timrwwatson/Ansible-Pi-Hole-Set-Up/README.md

 ### Docker
 * Install Docker
 * Add the alternate superuser to the docker group
+* Add an instance of [WatchTower](https://containrrr.dev/watchtower/) that will update containers with a CRON job

 ### Pi Hole
 * Create a Pi Hole Docker container